seanirby/evalator/README.md

 ### Basic Usage ###

+*Help is available anytime in an evalator session by running <kbd>C-h m</kbd>*.
+This will open a buffer containg help for evalator followed by help for helm.

 Start evalator by typing ```M-x evalator```.
 A helm buffer will be opened with a prompt to enter an expression.
 Enter a valid expression to generate the initial "candidates".
 A candidate is simply a result